 |Stitching straight guided by my favorite marking tool (Sewline Pencil).|

 Even those curved leaves came out nicely and there were no puckers.

 TIP: You can use your dual feed or walking foot, but the SID allows the use of a regular foot.
 I find it hard to maneuver my thick quilt under the dual feed foot.
 It depends on your machine and quilt.

 Sew some happy seams this week.
-I wish you hours of fun designing and creating.
+I wish you success in evading both the Quilt Police and puckers.